Nominations & submissions

 - A description of no more than 100 words of your company/product, which will be used by media, for announcements at the presentation ceremony, in promotional material and on website listings.
 As this will be edited and compiled by people who have not viewed your submission, please remember to include your company/product name and where you are located geographically.

 - Ten images – jpeg format only, illustrating the entrant's operation should accompany each submission in each category entered.
 By supplying images you ensure maximum exposure at the presentation ceremony and in official advertising and publications.
 (Note: 500 dpi files in a JPEG format are required).
+(These can be the same or different to the images that have been included in the submission.)

 Note: The national awards event production prefers high-resolution images (1920x1080 in dimensions)